Consolidated Edison: Honors and criticism

-Unclean energy

-Con Edison purchases methane gas collected through the process of hydraulic fracturing.
-This is not green energy, nor is it sustainable energy.
-Hydraulically fractured gas is a potent greenhouse gas.
-In a recent letter to the Federal Energy Regulatory Commission (FERC), Con Edison supported Kinder Morgan’s East 300 Upgrade Project, in environmentally protected lands in NJ.
-This expansion includes two additional compressor stations, in West Milford and Wantage, NJ.
-Con Edison buys gas that is transported from the Marcellus Shale in Pennsylvania, to Westchester NY, via Kinder Morgan's Tennessee Gas Pipeline, 300 Line.
-The compressor stations on this pipeline routinely blow-down toxic volatile organic compounds (VOCs) contained in the gas.
-The new compressor stations, supported by Con Edison, will blow VOCs over the protected Highland Forest and water sources of northern New Jersey.
-Recent studies show that the death rate increases in counties with compressor stations.
-This will effect Passaic County and Sussex County NJ.

-In addition to the carbon impact from burning natural gas, generators receive gas under an "interruptible" service.
-This means that the generator will pay a preferential rate for their gas and in return will switch to using much more polluting oil during times when the gas supply is strained.
-This both lowers the cost of the generated electricity, making renewables less competitive, and increases the carbon footprint.
-Interruptible gas service is no longer an option for gas customers in NYC, giving the existing generators another leg up.
-NYS also decommissioned the two nuclear generating stations at Indian Point, which was responsible for satisfying a portion of the City's energy requirement.
-This capacity was replaced with gas and oil plants, increasing the carbon footprint.

 Stop tags

 When a New York City contractor is unable to repair a reported nonfunctioning or malfunctioning street light, traffic light or pedestrian Walk/Don't Walk light because of a failure in the power to the affected unit, a stop tag is assigned by Con Ed.
 When a caller to NYC's 311 asks for followup information about a reported outage, they're told the stop tag number, and told to call Con Ed at 800-752-6633 (800-75-CON-ED).

 The New York Times wrote that it can take over two years for some repairs.
 Sometimes an entire fixture must be removed, repaired, then returned.
 Other times the streets must be torn up to replace underground wiring.
 Temporary fixes, using what was described as "nothing more than overhead extension cords" (called "Shunts") at times are left in place for an extended period.
 In 2017 Con Ed committed to repair "at least 90% ... within 90 days."